Murphy (bald eagle): Online popularity

 Sanctuary staff noticed in March 2023 that Murphy began incubating a rock in the bald eagle exhibit; over time, he became more aggressive and would scream or charge at other eagles approaching him.
 During the breeding season, birds tend to incubate objects like rocks or golf balls when there are no eggs available.
 Following these incidents, Murphy was moved to a private enclosure on April 4, 2023; a sign informing visitors of the matter was posted.
 He had no prior history of incubating.
 After an image of the sign went viral, visitors began asking the sanctuary to give Murphy an eaglet.
 Frequent updates on Murphy online further contributed to his popularity.

 A few days prior to Murphy's transfer, sanctuary staff recovered a 14-day-old eaglet that had fallen from a nest due to high winds; it was dubbed "23-126".
 Following the chick's examination and recovery, the World Bird Sanctuary decided to give it to one of their eagles.
 They chose Murphy due to his protective nature with his rock.
 Initially, the rescue team put the eaglet in a cage, which was then put inside Murphy's nest.
 The interactions between Murphy and the eaglet were heavily monitored.
 After nearly a week of staying in the nest, the eaglet was freed; by then, Murphy had a growing interest in the chick.
 The same day, Murphy and the eaglet were given fish to eat.
 When staff returned, the chick had already been fed by Murphy.
-23-126 was eventually released to the wild, and a new eaglet took its place.
-The latter is expected to be released in summer 2025.
+23-126 was eventually released to the wild, and a new eaglet, dubbed "24-159", took its place.
+The latter was released on January 31, 2026 at Audubon Center at Riverlands in West Alton, Missouri.